SEMICeu/documentation/editorial_flow.md

 4. Check the generated artefacts

-   When the artefact generation processs is finished, the generated artefacts are available in the generated repository.
+   When the artefact generation process is finished, the generated artefacts are available in the generated repository.
    In the demonstration video, the updated artefacts are found within the directory [`/doc`](https://github.com/SEMICeu/uri.semic.eu-generated/tree/example/doc).

    To prepare the next step, the editor checks the generated artefacts to see whether the result is correct: e.g. if the property is present in all relevant artefacts.